top of page

 Examples:

-Pronunciation is similar to how the letter “N” is pronounced in the words Nose, Number
+Pronunciation is similar to how the letters “TH” are pronounced in The, These, and Those.

 Examples: